-FISCAL SPONSORSHIP AGREEMENT

-Date:

-Fiscal Sponsor (Legal Applicant):

-Fiscal Sponsor Contact Person:

-Fiscal Sponsor Contact Email:

-Fiscal Sponsor Full Mailing Address:

-Sponsored Organization Conducting Project:

-Project Name:

-[FISCAL SPONSOR] (hereafter referred to as the Applicant) has agreed to serve as a fiscal sponsor for

-[ORGANIZATION BEING SPONSORED] (hereafter referred to as the Sponsored Organization) and serve as

-the legal applicant for the Open Space Authority Urban Grant Program as outlined in the attached

-application and supporting materials.

-Since the Sponsored Organization is not recognized by the IRS as a charitable tax-exempt entity, the

-Applicant must exercise full control over the Sponsored Organization's financial administration,

-management and disbursement of funds resulting from this grant application.
-The Applicant is

-responsible for ensuring completion of timely reports and submission of necessary financial statements

-to the Open Space Authority.

-This agreement shall be in effect from the date of a grant award to support the above-named project

-until the grant funds are expended and the final report has been submitted and accepted.

-We have to the towns stated above in this payons out
+FISCAL SPONSORSHIP AGREEMENT Date: Fiscal Sponsor (Legal Applicant): Fiscal Sponsor Contact Person: Fiscal Sponsor Contact Email: Fiscal Sponsor Full Mailing Address: Sponsored Organization Conducting Project: Project Name: [FISCAL SPONSOR] (hereafter referred to as the Applicant) has agreed to serve as a fiscal sponsor for [ORGANIZATION BEING SPONSORED] (hereafter referred to as the Sponsored Organization) and serve as the legal applicant for the Open Space Authority Urban Grant Program as outlined in the attached application and supporting materials.
+Since the Sponsored Organization is not recognized by the IRS as a charitable tax-exempt entity, the Applicant must exercise full control over the Sponsored Organization's financial administration, management and disbursement of funds resulting from this grant application.
+The Applicant is responsible for ensuring completion of timely reports and submission of necessary financial statements to the Open Space Authority.
+This agreement shall be in effect from the date of a grant award to support the above-named project until the grant funds are expended and the final report has been submitted and accepted.
 We agree to the terms stated above in this agreement.

-Fiscal Sponsor Representative Signature:

-Printed Name:

-Title:

-Date:

-Sponsored Organization Representative Signature:
+Fiscal Sponsor Representative Signature: Printed Name: Title: Date: Sponsored Organization Representative Signature: Printed Name: Title: Date:

-Printed Name:

-Title:

-Date: